-- Does my child have a cold or separation anxiety?
+- Does my child have separation anxiety?

 - Do we have the energy or are we too stressed to gently and patiently deal with resistance and other challenges related to falling asleep (e.g. crying)?
 For example, it may be important not to wait until we are too tired or exhausted, it is better to try to act before we are at wits end.